elusiveunit/lucid-toolbox/doc/markdown/lucid-contact.md

 As demonstrated, the difference between this and `render_form` is really only in how the rendering is handled.

+### Check if something was sent

+Sometimes a task outside the form depends on the state of it, like updating an option every time the form is successfully sent.
+This can be checked with the `is_form_sent` method, which returns true if everything, including validation and extra recipients, passed.
+Keep in mind that it will always be false if used before the `send` method has been called.

 ## Complete example

 An example setup with name, email, honeypot and message.